 coarse approach, especially when considering the previous comment.

 We agree with this comment.
-After considering the reviews, we have removed the SO extrapolation and replaced it with a smaller scale extrapolation over the three release sites.
+After considering the reviews, we have removed the SO extrapolation and replaced it with a smaller scale examination of STT events in regions surrounding the three release sites.
+Please refer to the new Figure 1 for the location of these regions.

 STT ozone flux near each site has been calculated and compared against Skerlak et al. 2014 on DOLAST:update/page/line “Škerlak et al. (2014) shows an estimate of roughly 40 to 150 kg km −2 month −1 in these regions, over all seasons, of which 0 to 10 kg km −2 month −1 enters the boundary layer (see Fig. 16, 17 in their publication) while we estimate 2 to 41 kg km −2 month −1 STT impact, of which the largest part is in Summer (DJF).
 Our calculated seasonal contributions, along with total uncertainty are shown in Table 3.”